YawenLiang0629/YawenLiang0629.github.io/_pages/about.md

 - *2021.09-2022.07*, MSc.
 Thesis: *IoT-Based Online Harmonic Emission Estimation of DC Fast Chargers*
   Supervised by **Dr. Lu Wang** and **Prof. Zian Qin**

-  - Developed a harmonic emission model for two-level active front-end EV chargers used in DC fast-charging stations.
-  - Validated the proposed model through simulation and experiment.
+  - Transformed the cascaded control loop (inner current and outer voltage, PI controller) of a grid-connected three-phase two-level PWM rectifier for DC fast-charging stations into a linearized small-signal model, and simplified it to derive the rectifier’s input impedance.
+  - Modeled the current harmonic source of the PWM rectifier using Fourier series analysis, considering the modulation method and dead-time effects.
+  - Developed the harmonic emission model based on the input impedance and harmonic current source, and validated it via PLECS and experiments with a CINERGIA grid emulator and Imperix modules.
-  - Built an IoT platform for harmonic calculation supporting device-to-cloud communication, including a front-end interface and a back-end for data handling and messaging.
+  - Built an Internet-of-Things (IoT) platform supporting device-to-cloud communication with a front-end interface and a back-end for data handling and messaging.

   - IoT platform demonstration video:

   <div style="margin-top: 10px; text-align: center;">